tntmeijs/Chip8/README.md

 I'm no longer actively working on this project.
 Feel free to use this repository as you see fit.
 I do not own any of the ROMs supplied in this repository.
 I found this online too, as you can read in `Chip8/roms/README`.

-Check out my post history on Twitter (@tntmeijs) to see some footage of this emulator in action.

 **Useful resources:**
 - http://devernay.free.fr/hacks/chip8/C8TECH10.HTM